rust-lang/rust/text/0000-macros.md

 # Summary
 [summary]: #summary

-Macros by example 2.0.
+Decalrative macros 2.0.
 A replacement for `macro_rules!`.
 This is mostly a placeholder RFC since many of the issues affecting the new macro system are (or will be) addressed in other RFCs.
 This RFC may be expanded at a later date.

 Currently in this RFC:

-* That we should have a new macro by example system,
+* That we should have a new declarative macro system,
-* a new keyword for declaring macros.
+* a new keyword for declaring macros (`macro`).

 In other RFCs: